tkych/cl-spark/README.md

-Last modified: 2013-09-10 19:03:50 tkych
+Last modified: 2013-09-10 19:14:33 tkych

 Version: 0.1.00

-CL-Spark
+cl-spark
 ========

-CL-spark generates [sparkline][Sparkline theory and practice by Edward Tufte] a string for a list of the numbers.
-CL-spark is a Common Lisp implementation of Zach Holman's [spark][spark] and Gil Gonçalves' [vspark][vspark] with little extension.
+cl-spark generates [sparkline][Sparkline theory and practice by Edward Tufte] a string for a list of the numbers. cl-spark is a Common Lisp implementation of Zach Holman's [spark][spark] and Gil Gonçalves' [vspark][vspark] with little extension.

-CL-Spark is for:
+cl-spark is for:

  1. quick-and-dirty task (e.g. check the number of http-requests, git-commits, temperature, etc.).
  2. deciding whether the data is worth to real data mining.